ytvv/podfilter/readme.txt

 *Displays health pots and mana pots tier 1-3.
 Hides tier 4 pots.
 Displays tier 5 pot.
 *Hides all Skulls
 *Displays all small charms with ilvl in name
-*Hides all large charms excluding ilvl99. (reason we want to see torch drop) *Displays all grand charms with ilvl in name
+*Hides all large charms excluding ilvl99.
+Torch is ilvl99, so we will still be able to see torch drop.
+*Displays all grand charms with ilvl in name
 *Displays all runes.